 Ricotta and Zucchini Crostini

-This is one of those dishes that tastes so good you can’t even believe how easy it is.
-It works as a lunch, appetizer or as a side with dinner.
-When my husband saw me grating the zucchini he was a little apprehensive about these.
+This Ricotta and Zucchini Crostini is one of those dishes that tastes so good you can’t even believe how easy it is.
+It works as a lunch, appetizer, or side with dinner.
+When my husband saw me grating the zucchini, he was a little apprehensive about these.
 After eating them, I think he ended up enjoying them more than I did.
 I served them alongside some simply grilled shrimp skewers for a perfect summer dinner.
-These are fine to be served year round as zucchini is available in most markets throughout the year but around August I am searching for ways to use up all the zucchini the garden is producing.
+These are great year-round, as zucchini is available in most markets throughout the year.
+Like anyone who gardens, come August, I am searching for ways to use up all the zucchini the garden is producing.
 I hope you like them as much as we did!

 Print Pin